Skellington Productions: History

 After Tim Burton directed his directorial debut, Pee-wee's Big Adventure, he and Henry Selick formed the company in 1985 as Selick/Burton Projects, where Burton could direct episodes of Alfred Hitchcock Presents and Shelley Duvall's Faerie Tale Theatre, while Henry Selick could focus on doing animation.
 In 1988, Tim Burton left to work on Beetlejuice, and Selick renamed the studio to Selick Projects.
 During this period, Selick Projects produced commercials for MTV, Ritz, and Pillsbury.

 In September 1992, Tim Burton returned to Selick's studio, renamed it Skellington Productions, and sold it to Disney.
 The first film produced by Skellington Productions (which gave the company its namesake), The Nightmare Before Christmas, was released theatrically in 1993 under Disney's Touchstone Pictures banner to a positive reception and a successful box office, becoming a sleeper hit.
 Since 2006, Nightmare has been released by Walt Disney Pictures and in Disney Digital 3-D format.

 Three months later, Disney released Skellington's second feature, Cabin Boy, starring Chris Elliott and directed by screenwriter, Adam Resnick.
 Tim Burton was a fan of the show Get a Life and commissioned Elliott and Resnick to write him a screenplay.
 When Burton received the script, he liked it very much and was going to direct it.
 At last minute, Burton got an offer to direct Ed Wood instead, so Burton jumped ship from Cabin Boy and handed the directing duties to Resnick, who had never directed anything in his life.
 When the film was released on January 7, 1994, the reception was overwhelmingly negative and was a huge flop at the box office.
 This film affected both Chris Elliott and Adam Resnick's careers for a long while.

 Skellington's third and final film, James and the Giant Peach, based on the classic children's novel by Roald Dahl, was released to theaters in 1996.
 Disney closed Skellington after the film became a box office flop despite positive reviews.

 Aside from film, Skellington Productions also produced the Life with Loopy segments of Nickelodeon's TV series KaBlam! for its first season.
 Production on Life with Loopy moved to Custer Avenue Stages after Disney closed Skellington.

+Logo

+The studio's original logo is a skeleton of a human hand.